-Welcome to This Date in Aviation History, getting you caught up on milestones, important historical events and people in aviation from May 6 through May 9.
+Welcome to This Date in Aviation History, getting of you caught up on milestones, important historical events and people in aviation from May 6 through May 8.

 May 6, 2006 – The US Air Force retires the Hanoi Taxi, the last Lockheed C-141 Starlifter.
-The Starlifter was a strategic airlifter that entered service with the Air Force in 1965 and saw extensive service during the Vietnam War.
-Starlifter serial number 66-0177, known as the Hanoi Taxi, became famous as the aircraft that repatriated the first prisoners of war released from Vietnam as part of Operation Homecoming in 1973.
+The Starlifter was a strategic airlifter that entered service with the Air Force in 1965 and was used extensively during the Vietnam War.
+Starlifter serial number 66-0177, known as the Hanoi Taxi, made history as the aircraft that brought home the first American prisoners of war released by Vietnam as part of Operation Homecoming in 1973.
 After the war, the Hanoi Taxi continued its regular airlift duties, and aided in the evacuation of victims of Hurricane Katrina in 2005.
-With the scheduled retirement of the final eight Starlifters, veterans and former POWs were given the opportunity to fly in the Hanoi Taxi once more and, on its arrival at Wright-Patterson AFB, the aircraft was enshrined into the National Museum of the United States Air Force.
-(US Air Force photo)
+With the scheduled retirement of the final eight Starlifters, veterans and former POWs were given the opportunity to fly in the Hanoi Taxi once more.
+On its arrival at Wright-Patterson AFB, the aircraft was enshrined into the National Museum of the United States Air Force in Dayton, Ohio.

-May 6, 1942 – The first flight of the Kawanishi N1K Kyōfū, originally developed as a floatplane fighter for the Imperial Japanese Navy during WWII.
-When the floatplane version turned out to be ineffective, the N1K was developed into the N1K-J (Shiden), a land-based fighter known to the Allies as the George, and proved to be one of the most effective fighters of the war.
-It was heavily armed and highly maneuverable, and was equipped with a mercury switch that automatically extended the flaps, helping to decrease the turning radius during a dogfight.
+May 6, 1942 – The first flight of the Kawanishi N1K Kyōfū, a floatplane fighter developed for the Imperial Japanese Navy during WWII.
+When the floatplane version turned out to be ineffective, the N1K was further developed into the N1K-J Shiden, a land-based fighter known to the Allies as George, and proved to be one of the most effective Japanese fighters of the war.
+The Shiden was heavily armed and highly maneuverable, and was equipped with a mercury switch that automatically extended the flaps, helping to decrease the turning radius during a dogfight.
 In battle, the Shiden proved a match for the best Allied fighters, but came too late in the war, and in insufficient numbers, to make a significant contribution to the Japanese war effort.
-(US Air Force photo)

 May 6, 1935 – The first flight of the Curtiss P-36 Hawk.
 A contemporary of the Hawker Hurricane and Messerschmitt Bf 109, the P-36, also known as the Hawk Model 75, was an early example of the new generation of all-metal cantilever monoplane fighters.
-Introduced in 1938, the Hawk saw little service in WWII with the US Army Air Corps, but found great success as an export fighter, where it was flown with good effect by the French during the Battle of France.
-It is perhaps best known as the predecessor to its much more famous descendant, the P-40 Warhawk.
+Introduced in 1938, the Hawk saw little service in WWII with the US Army Air Corps, but found great success as an export fighter, serving notably with the French during the Battle of France.
+The P-36 is perhaps best known as the predecessor to its much more famous descendant, the P-40 Warhawk.
 Only 215 Hawks were built for the US Army Air Corps, but 900 were exported to international customers.
 The last Hawks were retired by the Argentine Air Force in 1954.
-(US Air Force photo)

-May 7, 1992 – The first flight of the Space Shuttle Endeavour, the sixth and final Space Shuttle built and the fifth flown into space by NASA (Enterprise, the first shuttle, was used for static testing and glide tests).
-Construction of Endeavour began in 1987 as a replacement to the Space Shuttle Challenger which was lost, along with its crew, in 1986.
-Endeavour was named for British explorer Capt.
+May 7, 1992 – The first flight of the Space Shuttle Endeavour, the sixth and final Space Shuttle constructed and the fifth flown into space by NASA (Enterprise, the first shuttle, was used for static testing and glide tests).
+Construction of Endeavour began in 1987 as a replacement to the Space Shuttle Challenger which was lost along with its crew in 1986.
+The Shuttle was named for British explorer Capt.
 James Cook’s HMS Endeavour (hence the British spelling), and it accomplished a number of firsts, including carrying the first African American woman astronaut to space, Mae Jemison, and completing the first mission to repair the Hubble Space Telescope.
-Following its first flight in 1992 on STS-49, Endeavour served until 2011, flying a total of 25 missions before its retirement following STS-134, when it was moved to the California Science Center in Los Angeles where it is on display.
-(NASA photo)
+Following its first flight in 1992 on STS-49, Endeavour served until 2011, and flew a total of 25 missions before its retirement following STS-134.
+The orbiter is now on display at the California Science Center in Los Angeles.

 May 7, 1946 – The first flight of the Handley Page Hastings, a British troop transport and general cargo plane that served the Royal Air Force as a replacement for the Avro York.
-The Hastings was powered by four Bristol Hercules radial engines and was capable of carrying up to 50 troops, 35 paratroops, 32 stretchers or 20,000 pounds of cargo.
+The Hastings was powered by four Bristol Hercules radial engines and was capable of carrying either 50 troops, 35 paratroops, 32 stretchers, or 20,000 pounds of cargo.
 The Hastings first saw service as part of the Berlin Airlift in 1948, where it was used primarily to deliver coal to the blockaded city.
 The Hastings also served during the Suez Crisis in 1956, and was finally retired in 1977 and replaced in RAF service by the Lockheed C-130 Hercules.
 A total of 151 Hastings were produced from 1947-1952.
-(Photo by Mike Freer via Wikimedia Commons)

-May 7, 1944 – The first flight of the Beechcraft XA-38 Grizzly, a twin-engine ground attack aircraft developed by Beechcraft for the proposed invasion of Japan.
+May 7, 1944 – The first flight of the Beechcraft XA-38 Grizzly, a twin-engine ground attack aircraft developed by Beechcraft for Operation Downfall, the planned invasion of Japan.
 The US Army Air Forces was looking for a replacement for the Douglas A-20 Havoc that would be capable of destroying bunkers or other hardened targets.
-The Grizzly was fitted with a 75mm cannon in the nose, along with two forward-firing .50 caliber machine guns.
+The Grizzly was armed with a 75mm cannon in the nose, along with two forward-firing .50 caliber machine guns.
 Though the Grizzly showed promise, the Boeing B-29 Superfortress took priority in the allocation of Wright R-3350 Duplex Cyclone engines, and the Grizzly never entered production.
 Only two were built, with one scrapped and the whereabouts of the other unknown.
-(US Air Force photo)

 May 8, 2004 – The death of William J. “Pete” Knight.
-Knight was born in Noblesville, Indiana on November 18, 1929, and joined the US Air Force in 1951.
-He served as a test pilot at Edwards Air Force Base flying the F-100 Super Sabre, F-101 Voodoo, F-104 Starfighter, T-38 Talon and F-5 Freedom Fighter.
+Knight was born in Noblesville, Indiana on November 18, 1929, joined the US Air Force in 1951, and served as a test pilot at Edwards Air Force Base flying the F-100 Super Sabre, F-101 Voodoo, F-104 Starfighter, T-38 Talon and F-5 Freedom Fighter.
 Following the cancelation of the Boeing X-20 Dyna-Soar project, Knight was selected to fly the hypersonic North American X-15.
-On October 3, 1967, Knight piloted the X-15 to a speed of Mach 6.72 (4,520 mph), setting an absolute speed record for flight that still stands.
-He was also one of 5 pilots to earn astronaut wings when he reached an altitude of 280,550 feet.
-After his stint as a test pilot, Knight flew 253 combat missions during the Vietnam War, and retired from the Air Force in 1982.
-Knight also served as a California state politician.
-(NASA photo)
+On October 3, 1967, Knight piloted the X-15 to a speed of Mach 6.72 (4,520 mph), setting an absolute speed record for manned flight that still stands.
+He was also one of five pilots to earn astronaut wings when he reached an altitude of 280,550 feet while flying the X-1.
+After his stint as a test pilot, Knight flew 253 combat missions during the Vietnam War, and retired from the Air Force in 1982 before serving as a California state politician.